NotBitcoinCEO/BoomBoom/README.md

 # Boomboom by Sean Layton and Lourenzo Kodama

-Terminal-based game without the help of any User Interface library like ncurses, pygame, etc.
+Terminal-based game with an epic BYU vs Utah twist called BOOMBOOM!

 ### Prerequisites